MahlaAb/AdaptiveResolution-Autoencoder/README.md

 # MultiResolution-Autoencoder

+## Preparation:
-Install the required packages from requirements.txt.

-Put your images in the dataset folder.
+Install the required packages from requirements.txt, Place the training images in the dataset folder.

-you can check the folder samples to visualize the reconstruction performance.

-## For training
+## Training :
 `$ python main.py`

+You can check the folder samples to visualize the reconstruction performance.